livingbio/gpt-fn/README.md

 print(generated_text)
 ```

-In the example above, we use the `chat_completion` function to generate response text based on an initial input.
-You can explore other available AI functions in the GPT-Fn documentation/[tests](src/gpt_fn/tests/) for a wide range of AI tasks.
+In the example above, we use the `chat_completion` function to generate response by AI. `chat_completion` also raises error on incomplete responses.
+The implementation of `chat_completion` makes the most common use case easy.
+You can explore other available functions in the GPT-Fn documentation/[tests](src/gpt_fn/tests/) for a wide range of AI tasks.

 ## Contributing